 Whether you’re already in the Gulf state or only considering going there, you likely know about the UAE’s domestic VoIP applications: C’Me and BOTIM.
 These apps both meet the UAE’s regulatory framework, which basically means they are happy to censor their users and reveal their personal data to the state.
 There are three main problems with the apps.
 First, they are easiest to use with other C’Me and BOTIM users – which there are very few of.
 For example, most companies and individuals you know are unlikely to have either app.

 Second, BOTIM and C’Me aren’t the best-made apps.
 There are many complaints about both of them crashing, malfunctioning and otherwise displeasing users.
 They appear to be even less well-put together than Skype – and certainly worse than WhatsApp on most fronts.
 Third, both apps are paid, running from 52.50 to 105 AED.
-Compared to WhatsApp audio calls, which are completely free to make, this is very expensive – and another reason to avoid using BOTIM and C’Me.
+Compared to WhatsApp audio and video calls, which are completely free to make, this is very expensive – and another reason to avoid using BOTIM and C’Me.

 Now you know how to get a VPN for the UAE and use WhatsApp voice and video calls with no restrictions.
 You also know about UAE’s legal options – C’Me and BOTIM – and why they may not be the best choice for you.